camreynolds/testReact/README.md

-# testReact
+# React Playground
-React code playground.
+This repo is just random React code playground.